Script Editor

 -

-Similar to code sections, the following commands are used in text cells: move, copy, paste and delete.
+Similar to code sections in text cells, the following commands are used: move, copy, paste, and delete.

-To hide cells in the Engee script editor, a text cell must be marked as a paragraph using Markdown and have the appropriate level and location:
+To hide cells in the Engee script editor, the text cell must be marked as a paragraph using Markdown, as well as have the appropriate level and location.:

 -

-the cell must contain a Markdown-formatted header from level 1 to level 6 (
+the cell must contain a Markdown header from level 1 to level 6 (

-a cell with a lower level header must be below the top level header.
+There should be a cell with a lower-level header under the top-level header.

 -